anrinion/huawei-watchfaces/README.md

 - Created with Facemaker
 - No password protection - feel free to modify
 - All watch faces include AOD (Always-On Display)

+## Available Watch Faces

+### Fit 3/4/4 Pro

 - Tested on Huawei Watch Fit 4 Pro, *should* be compatible with Huawei Watch Fit 3 and Huawei Watch Fit 4

-## Available Watch Faces

 | Watch Face | Screen | AOD |
 |:----------:|:------:|:---:|